 During your monthly check, open the valves on both sides of the water level gauge.
-Turn off the system, let it cool and then add water if the level is low—or invest in an automatic water valve that will slowly add water as needed.
-Take a frequent peek at the steam gauge; if it falls outside the normal range turn the system off and call a professional immediately.
+Turn off the system, let it cool, and add water if the level is low—or invest in an automatic water valve that will slowly add water as needed.
+Take a frequent peek at the steam gauge.
+If it falls outside the normal range turn the system off and call a professional immediately.

-Hot water radiator heat is not quite as complex to maintain, but it’s important not to forget about it.
-Other than occasionally lubricating the circulating pump motor with a lightweight oil, the biggest maintenance issue is purging the system (unless your system has an automatic purge).
-To do this, open the valves until water comes out and then close them again, which lets out any air in the system.
+Hot water radiator heat is not quite as complex to maintain, but it’s important to keep up with it.
+Other than occasionally lubricating the circulating pump motor with lightweight oil, the biggest maintenance issue is purging the system (unless your system has an automatic purge).
+To do this, open the valves until water comes out and then close them again.
+This removes any air from the system.
 Then drain the boiler according to the manufacturer’s instruction.
 Do this in the fall, shortly before heating season, and periodically throughout the season.

-Also, keep an eye on the pressure gauge and let out air as needed, unless your system has an automatic pressure regulating valve.
+Also, keep an eye on the pressure gauge and, unless your system has an automatic pressure-regulating valve, release air as needed.
 Call a professional if you have any trouble getting the system to maintain the proper pressure.

 Once a year, have an HVAC professional check both steam and hot water radiators.
-Turn the system on once during the heating season if it isn’t in regular use.
+Turn the system on at least once during the heating season if it isn’t in regular use.